Burnaby Housing Authority

 “Burnaby is a place where everyone can find a home, afford a home and feel at home.”

-The City plans to deliver on this vision by using the BHA to:
+The BHA will help the City deliver on this vision by:

-- act like a private housing developer, while delivering non-market housing for public benefit
+- acting like a private housing developer, while delivering non-market housing for public benefit

-- help fill gaps in Burnaby’s housing supply strategically
+- helping to strategically fill gaps in Burnaby’s housing supply

-- contribute to the larger housing ecosystem through collaboration, not competition
+- contributing to the larger housing ecosystem through collaboration, not competition

-Six different types of organizations were considered for the housing authority.
-These organizations were assessed on their ability to meet ten objectives as shown in the following table.
+Six different types of organizations were considered by Council to help address the need for non-marketing housing in Burnaby.
+The models were assessed on their ability to meet 10 objectives as shown in the accompanying table.
 The municipal corporation model scored the highest, meeting all 10 objectives set out by the City.

 Objective | Operating Unit | Commission | Partnering Agreement | Society | Corporation | Trust |